Purpose and Scope of the Journal:

-- To provide the teachers/professors with the facility of the academic soft board where they could manage their modules/lectures and teaching material virtually in order to facilitate the teaching-learning process.
+- To provide the teachers/professors with the facility of the academic soft board where they could manage their modules/lectures and teaching material virtually to facilitate the teaching-learning process.

-Authors are required to faithfully acknowledge and identify contributions of other persons to their reported work as well as clearly identify sources of both data and ideas.
-Authors should cite all publications that have been important in the development of the submitted study and that will guide the reader to the earlier researchers that are essential for understanding the present analysis.
+Authors are required to faithfully acknowledge and identify contributions of other persons to their reported work and clearly identify sources of data and ideas.
+Authors should cite all publications that have been important in the development of the submitted study, and that will guide the reader to the earlier researchers that are essential for understanding the present analysis.

-Authors are required to make reasonable and diligent efforts to find, and then accurately cite original sources and publications.
-Authors should only present as reliable either personally verified or peer-reviewed sources of scientific data and literature.
+Authors must make reasonable and diligent efforts to find and then accurately cite original sources and publications.
+Authors should only present as reliable either personally verified or peer-reviewed scientific data and literature sources.

 Authors must not engage in plagiarism or self-plagiarism.
-Plagiarism is verbatim or near-verbatim copying, or paraphrasing without due modification, of text, data, or other material containing results of another person’s work, without explicit identification of the source of such material.
-Similarly, self-plagiarism is replicating of the author’s own previously published text or results without acknowledgment of the source.
+Plagiarism is verbatim or near-verbatim copying, or paraphrasing without due modification, of text, data, or other material containing results of another person’s work, without explicitly identifying the source of such material.
+Similarly, self-plagiarism is replicating of the author’s own previously published text or results without acknowledging the source.
 Exercising care for publishing only original research, editors of GJMAS are committed to deterring plagiarism and self-plagiarism and may use special software to screen submitted manuscripts for similarity to previously published material.
 The manuscripts may be screened during the whole editorial cycle, including the submission process, and until the final publication in online or print form.

 It is prohibited for an author to submit manuscripts describing essentially the same research to more than one journal of primary publication unless it is a resubmission of a manuscript rejected for or withdrawn from publication.
-An author is required to organize his or her paper so that it provides a well-rounded description of the examined issue.
+An author must organize his or her paper to provide a well-rounded description of the examined issue.
 Fragmentation of research reports excessively consumes journal space and unduly complicates literature research; therefore, authors are expected to avoid it whenever possible.

 Open Access Policy

-GJMAS provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.
-Copyright for articles published in GJMAS journals are retained by the authors, with first publication rights granted to the journal.
+GJMAS provides immediate access to its content on the principle that making research freely available to the public supports a greater global knowledge exchange.
+Copyright for articles published in GJMAS journals is retained by the authors, with first publication rights granted to the journal.
 GJMAS is not responsible for subsequent uses of the work.
-It is the author’s responsibility to bring an infringement action if so desired by the author.
-All articles published in GJMAS can be deposited in public and institutional repositories such as research gate, university libraries, personal websites, etc.
+It is the author’s responsibility to bring an infringement action if the author desires.
+All articles published in GJMAS can be deposited in public and institutional repositories such as research gates, university libraries, personal websites, etc.